 In general, orthodontic care costs more on the coasts and less in the middle of the country.
 The northeast is particularly expensive, while southern states like Alabama and Mississippi boast some of the nation’s lowest costs.
 Taxes can also play a role.
 The state will add sales tax to your total braces cost, and higher corporate taxes might cause your orthodontist to accommodate by raising prices.

 California is big.
 Some parts feel like southwest desert while others are chic, sunny beach towns.
-The state contains cities of all sizes and plenty of geography diversity.
-But as a west coast state with high taxes, California’s braces prices are typically higher than other states, no matter which part of the state you call home.
-The northeast might have slightly higher average orthodontic costs, but the west coast is a very close second.
+The state contains cities of all sizes and plenty of geographic diversity.
+But as a West Coast state with high taxes and a high cost of living, California’s braces prices are typically higher than other states, no matter which part of the state you call home.
+The northeast might have slightly higher average orthodontic costs, but the West Coast is a very close second.

 If you’re within driving distance, you might be able to find cheaper braces in Nevada or Arizona, which each have a lower cost of living and generally lower healthcare expenses.
 Some residents of southern California opt to get their orthodontic treatment in Tijuana, Mexico, just across the border near San Diego.
 And while this route is significantly cheaper, it’s also riskier, since it’s an unfamiliar city and country.
 Make sure you do plenty of research if you’re considering crossing the border for braces.
 Also, remember that braces require office visits every 4–6 weeks, so don’t go farther than you’d be willing to travel regularly.